larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 Protection Status: Protection On
 ```

-When protection is resumed, BitLocker seals its key against the new valid boot measurements.
+**When protection is resumed, BitLocker seals its key against the new valid boot measurements.**

-#### If Windows asks for the recovery key
+#### TROUBLESHOOT: If Windows asks for the recovery key

 This does not necessarily mean Windows or the encryption is broken.